 After you stop drinking, your liver eventually catches up.
-More alcohol is eliminated and less is absorbed.
-Your BAC then starts to fall at a more gradual rate.
+More alcohol is eliminated and less is absorbed, and your BAC then starts to fall at a more gradual rate.

-A forensic toxicologist or other expert witnesses can look at your Colorado DUI chemical tests and other evidence.
-He or she will use this evidence to establish your personal BAC timeline.
+A forensic toxicologist or other expert witnesses can examine your Colorado DUI chemical tests and other evidence.
+They will use this evidence to establish your personal BAC timeline.

 If the DUI defense expert determines that your BAC was on the rise at the time of your arrest, your experienced Colorado DUI lawyer may be able to get the charges against you dropped.
-Or we can use it to negotiate a plea bargain to a reduced charge that will let you keep your Colorado driver license.
+Or we can use it to negotiate a plea bargain for a reduced charge that will let you keep your Colorado driver’s license.

-And if your case does go to trial, your DUI criminal defense attorney can use the evidence to counter the prosecution’s expert witness.
+If your case goes to trial, your DUI criminal defense attorney can use the evidence to counter the prosecution’s expert witness.
 At the very least, we may be able to create reasonable doubt for the jury that you were over the legal limit at the time you drove.